-For instance, my team and I founded our startup, cleannest, as a part of Imperial’s Entrepreneurial Journey programme.
+As a part of Imperial’s Entrepreneurial Journey programme, my team and I founded our startup, cleannest.
 We bring a blend of experiences, skills, and perspectives to the project that could only be created at a global research institution like Imperial.
 Our project is tackling the 12th UN Sustainable Development Goal — which aims for ‘responsible consumption and production’ — by taking a more sustainable and circular approach to the $70B global nappy industry.
 Joining forces across the Business School and the Dyson School of Engineering allowed us to form a unique team with experience spanning retail, business strategy, product design, engineering and waste-to-energy with which we aim to bring an end to nappy waste.

 However, entrepreneurship is not just about building new solutions, but scaling them as well.
 To that end, I have always been fascinated by companies such as Google, Facebook and Amazon which have all grown from ideas to global superpowers in just a couple of decades and define people’s daily lives across the globe.
 Receiving offers from all three of these companies is a testament to Imperial’s incredible network, brand and practical approach to business education.

-I have recently joined Google in London for a three month internship.
-In this role, I have the opportunity to be part of the GCS Agency Team where I am redesigning existing organisational processes, supporting clients to reach their full business potential and develop crucial e-commerce and digital marketing and sales skills.
+I recently joined Google in London for a three month internship.
+In this role, I am part of the GCS Agency Team where I am redesigning existing organisational processes, supporting clients to reach their full business potential and develop crucial e-commerce and digital marketing and sales skills.

 I have also accepted a role as a market specialist at Facebook which I will commence upon graduation from Imperial.
 I will be working in global operations with a focus on supporting users through both direct support interactions as well as scalable solutions, and on improving Facebook’s products.